siberoloji/siberoloji.github.io/content/en/blog/engineering/SoftwareEngineering/virtualization/2024-10-20-how-proxmox-live-migration-feature-works.md

-In this blog post, we will explore the **live migration** feature in Proxmox, how it works under the hood, its benefits, and step-by-step instructions on how to perform a live migration in Proxmox.
+In this article, we will explore the **live migration** feature in Proxmox, how it works under the hood, its benefits, and step-by-step instructions on how to perform a live migration in Proxmox.
 What Is Live Migration?